pjd-code/CH388_GWAS/README.md

 # CH388_GWAS

-Step one is to open this Github repo https://github.com/pjd-code/CH388_GWAS.git
+Step one is to open this GitHub repo https://github.com/pjd-code/CH388_GWAS.git

 The data for todays study is located at: https://figshare.com/articles/dataset/adhd2019/14671965